Configure Draw Experience

 Fair Selection

-2. Document your method - Be transparent about selection
+- Document your terms - Be transparent about eligibility and customer-facing rules

 Winner Management